KGeri201/THAPMU/README.md

 3. Add new device.
 4. Load the [example_esphome.conf](example_esphome.conf) and edit the values to fit your needs.
    Make sure that the right sensor is selected and all the credentials are right.
-5. Flash the code to the esp following the guide from esphome
+5. Flash the code to the ESP following the guide from ESPHome

 #### Legacy
 1. Open the code for the ESP and change the library according to your sensor.